libra-net/deprecated.core/README.md

-# core
+# Libra network system
-Core stuff for Libra network system.
+This repository hosts core stuff for Libra network system.

-More information available on the wiki (https://github.com/libra-net/core/wiki)
+More information available on the wiki (https://github.com/libra-net/core/wiki).